-Recently, I wrote a piece about loneliness on the farm in the summerloneliness on the farm in the summer.
+Recently, I wrote a piece about loneliness on the farm in the summer.
 What is the reason for this loneliness?

 When I worked at the newspaper, most of the summer was traditionally known as silly season-when news is thin on the ground.
-Mainly because of the break in Parliament but also because other things the a break too (lucky things).
+Mainly because of the break in Parliament but also because other people take a break too (lucky things).

 It seems farming has its own silly season.
 There is nothing new about it.
 It is just the first time I have heard it called this.

 Silly season encompasses the grass cutting season so any kind of silage, hay or haylege making.
 It also includes summer harvests from the arable farmers and it ends after the field crops when straw is made.

 There is one common denominator to silly season which affects all of the above.